nv-morpheus/Morpheus/README.md

 RuntimeError: The to-file stage cannot handle input of <class 'morpheus.pipeline.messages.MultiMessage'>.
 Accepted input types: (typing.List[str],)
 ```

 This indicates that the `to-file` stage cannot accept the input type of `morpheus.pipeline.messages.MultiMessage`.
-This is because the `to-file` stage has no idea how to write that class to a file, it only knows how to write strings.
+This is because the `to-file` stage has no idea how to write that class to a file; it only knows how to write strings.
 To ensure you have a valid pipeline, look at the `Accepted input types: (typing.List[str],)` portion of the message.
 This indicates you need a stage that converts from the output type of the `deserialize` stage, `morpheus.pipeline.messages.MultiMessage`, to `typing.List[str]`, which is exactly what the `serialize` stage does.

 ## Pipeline Stages